-WestJet puts 1,000 workers on leave, citing government's 'Incoherent' policy
+WestJet puts 1,000 workers on leave, citing government's 'incoherent' policy

 The new flight cuts mean WestJet will have reduced flights by more than 80 per cent compared with the same time last year, it said.

 International capacity will be down 93 per cent year over year and only five daily flights will be offered compared with 100 last year.
-Overall, it will offer 150 daily departures, returning to levels not seen since 2001, it said.
+Overall, the airline will offer 150 daily departures, returning to levels not seen since 2001, it said.

+WestJet said it currently has 5,700 active and 5,200 inactive employees, down from over 14,000 before the pandemic erupted.

+Prime Minister Justin Trudeau on Friday pointed out $1.5 billion in aid has flowed to the aviation industry through the federal wage subsidy and other relief measures, though none were specific to the ailing sector.

 WestJet said it had to deny boarding to 32 passengers on its six international flights into Canada on Thursday.

-The travellers were turned away due to improper tests — antigen or antibody tests, rather than the required PCR test common in Canada and involving a deep nasal swab — no test at all, or one taken more than 72 hours before departure, she said.
+The travellers were turned away due to improper tests — antigen or antibody tests, rather than the required PCR test common in Canada and involving a deep nasal swab — no test at all, or one taken more than 72 hours before departure, spokeswoman Morgan Bell said.

 “Our team on the ground has rebooked guests affected and is assisting with finding eligible tests whenever possible … to ensure they can return to Canada at a later date,” Bell said.